Ntopo1/BTL1-Phishing-Capstone/README.md

 <p align="center">
 <img src="https://i.imgur.com/sjC2XLS.png" height="80%" width="80%" alt="Add User"/>
 </p><br />
 <align="left">This e-mail immediately looks suspicious.
 The sending address is set as auto-confirm.info-amazon.co.uk, not amazon.co.uk.
 I can see it’s actually coming from QPE77756@mun.ca.
 The format and styling don't look like an e-mail from Amazon.
 The e-mail is also generically addressed to "Amazon user."
-This e-mail also has a call-to-action button, try to get the user to click on the link for the "Help Page - Refund Form."
+This e-mail also has a call-to-action button, trying to get the user to click on the link for the "Help Page - Refund Form."
 This e-mail is the first Phishing e-mail.
 <br />
   <p align="center">
 <img src="https://i.imgur.com/bsW51CV.png" height="80%" width="80%" alt="Add User"/>